LNL3D/LNL3D.github.io/docs/updatingsoftware.md

 ___
 ## **Finding the Right Firmware**

 !!!
+Notice "For BMG Extruders:"
+    Firmware above 1.0.29 will autodetect all parameters so there is no need to find a specific file.
+Just ensure that it matches your printer (IE. D3, H2, D6)

+!!!
 Notice "For Regular Extruders:"
     Firmware version will be between 1.0.0 and 1.0.26 <- being the latest.